ryanvilbrandt/commission_tracker/src/host_help.md

 When new commissions come in from Ko-fi, due to a quirk in Ko-fi's system, the Commission Tracker can't automatically determine if these commissions should be made available for any Artist to claim, or assigned to a specific Artist, or any other details about the commission.
 This will have to be your job.
 Until these commissions are moved out of the New Commissions queue, *Artists will not be able to see them.*

+Click the "Link to commission details" hyperlink to go to the commission's details on the Ko-fi website.
+First, you should determine if this commission meets the restrictions and guidelines for acceptable commissions.
+You can see those guidelines at the top of page in the "How To Use The Commission Tracker" section.
+You can read the full Terms of Service [here](https://docs.google.com/document/d/1VyYlwrIJtY-shMFs4OwztA-ONfj2b67PsNEF63HmCLE/view).
+If you decide that a commission should be removed, click the `🛑 Remove Commission` button.

-Click the "Link to commission details" hyperlink to determine what queue the commission should go into, and how many characters the commissioner has requested.
+Once you've decided the commission is acceptable to pass on to the Artists, you should look at the commission details webpage in Ko-fi to determine what queue the commission should go into, and how many characters the commissioner has requested.
 If it's a commission for any Artist, select "Any Artist" from the "Assign to an artist:" dropdown.
 If it's a commission for a specific Artist, select their name.
 Then, click the "Assign" button. *Note: During testing, some of these links will be fake or for Test commissions, so just make stuff up.*

 Note that any commissions assigned directly to Artists from this queue will be marked as ⭐ Exclusive, meaning they're intended to be *only* picked up by that Artist.